Plenty of fish?

 Docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) are long chain omega-3 fatty acids found in high quantities in oily fish, such as Atlantic and Australian salmon, blue-eye trevalla, blue mackerel, gemfish, canned sardines, canned salmon and some varieties of canned tuna.

-The government's National Health and Medical Research Council suggests a dietary target for long chain omega-3 fatty acids of:
+The government's National Health and Medical Research Council (NHMRC) suggests a dietary target for long chain omega-3 fatty acids of:

 - 610mg per day for men